FINTLabs/fint-sse/README.md

 }
 ```

-The `addActions` method is optional to use.
-If you do not add any actions for the EventListener, all events will be received.
+The `addOrgIds` method is optional to use.
+If you do not add any orgIds for the EventListener, all events will be received.
-If the action of the received event is not added as a supported action in the event listener, this will be logged.
+If the orgId of the received event is not added as a supported orgId in the event listener, this will be logged.
-If no actions are added to the event listener, all received events are supported.

-The `addOrgIds` work in a similar way.
-If no orgId is configured, all events are supported.

 ### Connect to the SSE server